milvus-io/community/blog/en/2022-08-08-How-to-use-string-data-to-empower-your-similarity-search-applications.md

 ## Create a collection

 Let's follow the previous example.
-You are still working on the book recommender system and want to create a book collection with a field called `book_name`, into which you will insert string data.
+You are still working on the book recommender system and want to create a book collection with a primary key field called `book_name`, into which you will insert string data.
 In this case, you can set the data type as `DataType.VARCHAR`when setting the field schema, as shown in the example below.

 Note that when creating a VARCHAR field, it is necessary to specify the maximum character length via the parameter `max_length` whose value can range from 1 to 65,535.
 In this example, we set the maximum length as 200.